similicious/festival-timetable/src/lib/data/about.md

 ## Made with ❤️ by similicious

 Hi, I'm <a href="https://github.com/similicious" target="_blank">similicious</a> and I built this app in my free time.
 This timetable app is free software, feel free to <a href="https://github.com/similicious/festival-timetable" target="_blank">check out the code</a> and use it for your event!
 I'm also happy to hear your feedback.
 Contact me via <a href="https://t.me/similicious" target="_blank">Telegram</a>.

+## Credits

+The App logo is created by <a href="https://www.flaticon.com/free-icons/disco-ball" target="_blank" title="disco ball icons">Ehtisham Abid - Flaticon</a>.
+Thank you! 💃